-Mackinaw Road over US-10: Map 10, project 4
+Mackinaw Road over US-10:

 MDOT performed a series of interchange studies along US-10 in Bay County.
-The Mackinaw Road interchange is within the BCATS Area and the study concluded that the interchange is operating at a lower than desired level of service due to commercial growth at the adjacent industrial park and increased enrollment at Delta College that is also served by this interchange.
+The Mackinaw Road interchange is within the BCATS Area, and the study concluded that the interchange is operating at a lower than desired level of service due to commercial growth at the adjacent industrial park and increased enrollment at Delta College that is also served by this interchange.
 MDOT has the Mackinaw Road overpass scheduled for a full reconstruction in 2023.

-Bay City to Midland Connector Trail: Map 10, project 5
+Bay City to Midland Connector Trail: